kuglee/BatteryExtra/README.md

 # Preferences

-To only show the battery icon without the label when fully charged, run the following command in the command line:
+To only show the battery icon without the label when fully charged, execute the following command in the command line:

 ```bash
 defaults write com.apple.menuextra.battery.plist HideWhenCharged YES